MunasheMuk2/streetwear-curated/testing.md

 ## Validator testing
 + ### HTML
   #### Home Page
-    - No errors or warnings were found when passing through the official W3C validator.

     ![Home Page HTML Validator](screenshots/home-checker.jpg)

      - No errors or warnings were found when passing through the official W3C validator.

- ---

   #### Rare finds Page

     ![Rare finds Page HTML Validator](screenshots/rare-checker.jpg)

     - No errors or warnings were found when passing through the official W3C validator.

----

   #### Events Page